Psychologically Abusive Relationships: Are You in One?

 - Spirituality – "God will find a way to get back at you for that."

-Each of these types of psychological abuse wear down a person's self-esteem and self-worth making it less likely that they will stand up for themselves in the face of future abuse.
+Each of these types of psychological abuse wears down a person's self-esteem and self-worth making it less likely that they will stand up for themselves in the face of future abuse.
 Moreover, this decrease in worth makes it more likely that a person will stay with their abuser as they begin to believe the abusive things their partner says and believe they deserve nothing more.

 Examples of Verbal Psychological Abuse